 Nephrotic syndrome may be the first sign of a disease that damages the glomeruli.

-- Minimal change disease - the most common type of nephrotic syndrome in children, which gets its name from the fact that kidney biopsies taken from most of these children appear to be normal or nearly normal.
+Minimal change disease is the most common type of nephrotic syndrome in children, which gets its name from the fact that kidney biopsies taken from most of these children appear to be normal or nearly normal.

-- Some children have one of two common conditions that damage the glomeruli, the structures in the kidney that filter the blood.
-One of these, focal segmental glomerulosclerosis, is the second leading cause of nephrotic syndrome in children.
+Some children have one of two common conditions that damage the glomeruli, the structures in the kidney that filter the blood.
+It's the second leading cause of nephrotic syndrome in children.

 Signs or symptoms of childhood nephrotic syndrome occur because of damage to the kidneys.
 You should check with your child’s pediatrician or a pediatric kidney disease specialist if your child has signs of nephrotic syndrome.